agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ### Formalization
 We can extend our approach to inference to deal with agents that solve POMDPs.
 One approach to inference is simply to generate full state-action sequences and compare them to the observed data.
 As we mentioned above, this approach becomes intractable in cases where noise (in transitions and actions) is high and sequences are long.

 Instead, we extend the approach in Equation (1) above.
 The first thing to notice is that Equation (1) has to be amended for POMDPs.
+In an MDP, actions are conditionally independent given the agent's parameters $$U$$ and $$\alpha$$ and the state.
+For any pair of actions $$a_{i}$$ and $$a_j$$ and state $$s_i$$:

+$$
+P(a_i \vert a_j, s_i, U,\alpha) = P(a_j \vert s_i, U,\alpha)
+$$

-In an MDP, actions are independent given $$U$$, $$\alpha$$ and the state; while in a POMDP, actions are only independent if we also condition on the *belief*.
+In a POMDP, actions are only rendered conditionally independent if we also condition on the agent's *belief*.
 So Equation (1) can only be extended to the case where we know the agent's belief at each timestep.
 This will be realistic in some applications and not others.
-This depends on whether we observe the agent's observations (as well as their states and actions).
-If so, we can compute the agent's belief at each timestep (up to knowledge of their prior).
+It depends on whether the agent's *observations* are part of the data that is conditioned on.
+If so, the agent's belief can be computed at each timestep (assuming the agent's initial belief is known).
 If not, we have to marginalize over the possible observations, making for a more complex inference computation.

 Here is the extension of Equation (1) to the POMDP case, where we assume access to the agent's observations.
 Our goal is to compute a posterior on the parameters of the agent.
 These include $$U$$ and $$\alpha$$ as before but also the agent's initial belief $$b_0$$.